MatthewOng3/ConcurrentDeadlockDetection/README.md

 #How to run
 - Needs a linux kernel
-- I personalled used ubuntu virtual box
+- I personally used ubuntu virtual box

 1. Just type in terminal make -f Makefile